 Yep, he’s back again, and this time with a mechanical robot body.
 This version of Shane has all the same rules as before with a few more.
 He is back this time as a Storm boss, instead of Death.
 If your attacker is Storm, convert is a must.
 Again, you will need a spammer and again you will want a Death shield before any deliberate heals.
 It is important to note, if you choose to blade, Shane gets a free Supercharge.
 In other words, if you choose to blade when his pips are high you are giving him free huge blades that could kill you.
 The best plan of attack here is to stack traps on the boss after converting.
 Then, add some blades when his pips are low, and Shane Von Shane won’t be a problem very long.

 MALISTAIRE THE UNDYING

 They call him The Undying because when Malistaire dies the first time, he returns with even more health.
-It is absolutely crucial that someone on the team casts Doom and Gloom on the kill round to counter-act this cheat, so be prepared with it in your treasure card deck unless you are the attacker.
-Ideally, after the boss dies someone lifts the Doom as soon as possible.
+It is the ideal strategy to cast Doom and Gloom on the kill round to counter-act this cheat, so be prepared with it in your treasure card deck unless you are the attacker.
+Ideally, after the boss dies someone lifts the Doom as soon as possible with Sanctuary or even just a school ring such as Darkwind.
 When Malistaire returns in shadow form, his dragon rebels against him and casts a 100% Feint.
 This makes killing him the second time that much easier.
 Use the same strategy as before to send him to the after-life for good this time, and good luck on drops.